R. A. Dickey: 2013–2016: Toronto Blue Jays

 Dickey opened the 2015 season as the number two starter in the Jays rotation.
 On June 18, he made his first start against the Mets since being traded in 2012, and pitched 71/3 innings in a 7–1 win.
 Dickey was placed on the bereavement list the following day after it was revealed that his father, Harry Lee Dickey, had died on June 16.
 At the All-Star break, Dickey had a 3–10 record and a 4.87 ERA.
 He would turn his season around after the break, and earned his 100th career win on September 25.
-Dickey pitched a little over ninety-nine innings after the All-Star break, fourth most in the American League, resulting in eight wins with only one loss, 6th best in the AL. His ERA was a meagre 2.80 over that period, which would have tied him for the best in the American League with Justin Verlander (50 inning minimum), had it not been for two other Jays starters, Marco Estrada, with a 2.78 ERA, and David Price, at 2.55.
+Dickey pitched a little over 99 innings after the All-Star break, fourth most in the American League, resulting in eight wins with only one loss, 6th best in the AL. His ERA was a meager 2.80 over that period, which would have tied him for the best in the American League with Justin Verlander (50 inning minimum), had it not been for two other Jays starters, Marco Estrada, with a 2.78 ERA, and David Price, at 2.55.
 Overall Dickey finished the season with an 11–11 record, 3.91 ERA, and 126 strikeouts in 2141/3 innings pitched.
 He made his postseason debut on October 12, starting game 4 of the ALDS against the Texas Rangers.
 At 40 years of age, Dickey became the oldest player in MLB history to make his postseason debut, pitching 42/3 innings before he was relieved by David Price, who would go on to earn the win.
 On November 3, Dickey's $12 million option for 2016 was exercised by the Blue Jays.
 During the offseason, he underwent surgery to repair a tear in his right meniscus.

 Dickey closed the 2016 regular season with a 10–15 record, 4.46 ERA, and 126 strikeouts over 1692/3 innings.
 Due to the acquisition of Francisco Liriano at the trade deadline, Dickey made only three pitching appearances in September.
 With the Blue Jays only needing four starters for the playoffs, Dickey was left off of the postseason roster in favor of Marcus Stroman, Aaron Sanchez, Marco Estrada, and J. A. Happ.
 Dickey became a free agent at the conclusion of the 2016 season.
-On October 27, Dickey was named a finalist for the pitchers Gold Glove Award, along with Justin Verlander and Dallas Keuchel.
+On October 27, Dickey was named a finalist for the Gold Glove Award, losing to Dallas Keuchel.

 2017: Atlanta Braves

 On November 10, 2016, Dickey signed a one-year, $7.5 million contract with the Atlanta Braves that included an $8 million club option for the 2018 season, with a $500,000 buyout.

-In 31 starts for the Atlanta Braves in the 2017 season, Dickey had a 10–10 record with an ERA of 4.26.
+In 31 starts for the Braves in the 2017 season, Dickey had a 10–10 record with a 4.26 ERA.
 The Braves declined the 2018 option on Dickey, leaving him a free agent.
 He retired in 2018 after not being signed in free agency.